stfc/cloud-docs/source/faqs.rst

 #########################################################
 How do I create a VM with GPU capabilities in my project?
 #########################################################
 If you have g* flavors available in your project then you can create a GPU accelerated VM.
 See :ref:`flavors for details on the GPU types available<flavors>`.

-If you don't have g* flavors then you can contact cloud-support@gridpp.rl.ac.uk to request access.
+If you don't have g* flavors then you can contact cloud-support@stfc.ac.uk to request access.

 ###########################################################################
 How do I create a VM with shared disk space to my other VMs in my project?